 Shoji screens are light-weight translucent panels, usually covering windows but also can be used as closet doors, room partitions, and hinged standing screens.
 Due to their light-weight they work best as sliding panels.
 They are constructed with narrow stiles (vertical frame), fairly large rails (horizontal frame), and either single or double sided grillwork(lattice design) with Japanese shoji paper attached.
 I do work with the clients to determine a harmonious balanced grill design.

-The woods offered are softwoods including red cedar, fir, hemlock, and hardwoods including red and white oak, cherry, walnut, and maple.
+The woods offered are softwoods including vertical grain fir, yellow cedar, red cedar, and hardwoods including red and white oak, cherry, walnut, and bass wood.

 Different types of Shoji insert material can be used.
-Traditionally Japanese washi (hand made paper) was used in Shoji, although today more durable machine-made papers and synthetics/laminates have replaced washi.
-Most of my panels contain machine-made Shoji paper, although other possibilities include colored paper, SynSkin (white-fiberglass), acrylics, plastics, laminates, or custom glass.
+Traditionally Japanese washi (hand made paper) was used in shoji screens, although today more durable machine-made papers and synthetics/laminates have replaced washi.
+Most of my panels contain machine-made Japanese shoji paper, although other possibilities include colored papers, acrylics, plastics, laminates, and capiz shells.

-All panels are finished by hand with clear oil and wax.
+All panels are finished by hand with clear oil and wax or Rubio Monocoat finish.